 The Remote Australia Global Education program offers students the opportunity to explore some of the more isolated communities in the country.

-Students who choose this option will travel to Broken Hill and Dubbo, immersing themselves in local activities and culture as well as learning about and serving indigenous and disadvantaged communities in the region.
+Students who choose this option will have the opportunity to immerse themselves in local activities and culture as well as learning about and serving indigenous and disadvantaged communities in the region.

-Students will explore the diverse landscapes of Tasmania and will have opportunities to help conserve environmental and historical sites through activities such as fuel load reduction, weed eradication, planting, visitor surveys, coastal protection, and track maintenance.
+Students will explore the diverse landscapes of Tasmania and will have opportunities to help conserve environmental and historical sites through potential activities such as fuel load reduction, weed eradication, planting and coastal protection.

-Students will partner with the Australia Pacific Youth Foundation (APYF) and local leaders to help support remote villages.
+Students will partner with the Global Learning Foundation (GLF) and local leaders to help support remote villages.
 Students will be involved in guided construction work, welfare and education programs in schools as well as some marine conservation work at the direction of local foundations.